lilygoose89/eco-trails/_tours/1-day-doi-inthanon-hilltribe-trail.md

   - highlight: Ethnic Karen Hilltribe Village
   - highlight: Views
 itinerary:
+  - item: Pick up 7.00 to 7.30 am from your hotel.
   - item: >-
-      Pick up from your hotel between 7.30 - 8.00 am, drive one and a half hours to Chiang Dao National Park.
+      Drive 2 hours to Doi Inthanon National Park, stopping at a market along the way.
   - item: >-
-      Stop at a local market along the journey to get supplies and take a restroom break.
+      Arrive at Khunpoy Karen Village, here we will begin our hiking walking through this old village that still build their house on stilts, on the side of the mountain over looking rice fields
   - item: >-
-      Upon arrival at the starting point, walk past a local hilltribe school to the start of the hiking trail.
+      The first part of our hike will take 2 to 2.5 hours through the rainforest stopping at a hidden waterfall for lunch.
   - item: >-
-      Trek around 4 – 5 hours through the heart of Pha Daeng National Park.
-      Along the way you will see the mountain side through the canopies, the diverse fauna and flora of the rainforest, and the beauty of waterfalls.
-  - item: Stop for lunch along the trail.
+      After lunch we will hike another 2 hours through the rainforest, enjoying the viewpoint along the trail.
+  - item: >-
+      Ending the trail at Meung Anng Village, if time allows we can go and visit the local school.
-  - item: Reach the trek end point and leave to arrive in Chiang Mai around 6.30 pm.
+  - item: Arrive back in Chiang Mai around 6pm.
 notes: >-
   Please note that trails and stops may change due to weather and seasonal conditions.